JamesHagerty1/Description-Image-BERT/README.md

 ## Description Image BERT
 BERT trained on a vocabulary and sequence format concatenating verbal description tokens to token-based representations of images.
+Model implementation [reference](https://neptune.ai/blog/how-to-code-bert-using-pytorch-tutorial);
 ### Sequence Format
 ```
 [DESC] <description tokens + [PAD] tokens> [IMG] <image tokens>
 ```
 *Training data only applies [MASK] tokens to the description tokens.*
-### Image -> token sequence
+### Image -> [IMG] Token Sequence
 60x60 grayscale images are unrolled into sequences of 3x3 sub-matrices of pixels where brightness values are rounded to trinary enumerations (0, 1, or 2); then they are further unrolled into a sequence 9-length trinary sequences.
-### Trinary token from a trinary image
+### Trinary Token
 <img src="/static/trinary_demo.png" height="300">
+### Attention Visuals
+This project is less interested in